SwiftOnSecurity/OrgKit/GroupPolicy/README.md

 ## Policies
 Note: This is a roadmap vision and does not list the GPOs currently available.

-### POLICY-Domain
-A limited set of domain-wide settings which are required for all machines.
-Things such as enabling a minimum protocol negotiation level.

-### POLICY-DomainControllers
-Domain Controllers security settings and configuration for communicating with clients.

-### POLICY-DomainControllers-Pilot
-Domain Controllers policy which will be applied to a subset of domain controllers first, for incremental testing.

-### POLICY-DomainControllers-Auditing
-Directory Controller-specific Active Directory, system integrity auditing settings, and log forwarding, which are much more stringent than on a normal server or client PC.

-### POLICY-Client-Auditing
-Applied to the Domain Computers OU to configure audit settings and log forwarding.

-### POLICY-Client-Computer
-Applied to the Domain Computers OU, does not include user-level policies.

-### POLICY-Client-Computer-Security
-Applied to the Domain Computers OU, does not include user-level policies.

-### POLICY-Client-User
-Applied to the Domain Users OU, does not include computer-level policies.

-### POLICY-Client-User-Security
+### Client-Auditing
-Applied to the Domain Users OU, does not include computer-level policies.

-### POLICY-Client-EngineerQFE
+### Client-Browser-Chrome
-Applied to the 'Domain Users' and 'Domain Computer' OU.
-Allows designated Helpdesk Engineers to add new "quick-fix engineering" changes to Group Policy, without having the power to edit the primary policies, which have final engineering control by Windows System Engineers.
+Settings for Chrome and Firefox.

-### POLICY-Client-Maintenance
+### Client-Browser-Edge
-Settings which configure maintenance tasks and run periodic tasks on client machines to maintain them.
+Settings for Edge.

-### POLICY-Client-Office
+### Client-Browser-IE
-User experience settings for Office.
+Settings for Internet Explorer.

-### POLICY-Client-Office-Security
+### Client-Browser-Firefox
-Security settings for Office.
+Settings for Firefox.

-### POLICY-Client-AntivirusDefender
+### Client-Antivirus-Defender
 Settings for Windows Defender on the client.
 This should not be disabled, even if a different antivirus is installed.
 If needed, Defender will be automatically disabled on the systems.
 Defender should never be administratively disabled.

 OrgKitGpoId: f77e39ce-afae-4705-b2f6-43b15ab8ad86

+### Client-Experience-Computer

+### Client-Experience-User

+### Client-MicrosoftOffice
+User experience settings for Office.

+### Client-MicrosoftOffice-Security
+Security settings for Office.

-### POLICY-Client-Security-Audit
+### Client-Security-Auditing
 Windows audit security settings.

+### Client-Security-Computer

+### Client-Security-User

+### Client-EngineerQFE
+Applied to the 'Domain Users' and 'Domain Computer' OU.
+Allows designated Helpdesk Engineers to add new "quick-fix engineering" changes to Group Policy, without having the power to edit the primary policies, which have final engineering control by Windows System Engineers.

+### Client-Maintenance
+Settings which configure maintenance tasks and run periodic tasks on client machines to maintain them.

+### Domain
+A limited set of domain-wide settings which are required for all machines.
+Things such as enabling a minimum protocol negotiation level.

+### DomainControllers
+Domain Controllers security settings and configuration for communicating with clients.

-### POLICY-Client-WSUS
+### DomainControllers-Pilot
+Domain Controllers policy which will be applied to a subset of domain controllers first, for incremental testing.

-### POLICY-Browser-EdgeIE
+### DomainControllers-Auditing
-Settings for Edge and Internet Explorer.
+Directory Controller-specific Active Directory, system integrity auditing settings, and log forwarding, which are much more stringent than on a normal server or client PC.

-### POLICY-Browser-ChromeFirefox
+### Client-WSUS
-Settings for Chrome and Firefox.

-### POLICY-Server-Experience
+### Server-Experience

-### POLICY-Server-Maintenance
+### Server-Maintenance

-### POLICY-Server-AntivirusDefender
+### Server-Antivirus-Defender
 Servers may need specialized antivirus settings due to performance concerns and troubleshooting, so this policy is separated out.

-### POLICY-Server-Audit
+### Server-Security-Audit

-### POLICY-Server-Security
+### Server-Security

-### POLICY-Server-Security-Tier0
+### Server-Security-Tier0

-### POLICY-Server-Security-Tier1
+### Server-Security-Tier1

-### POLICY-Server-Security-Tier2
+### Server-Security-Tier2

-### POLICY-Server-WSUS
+### Server-WSUS

-### POLICY-Pilot-Server
+### Pilot-Server

-### POLICY-Pilot-Client
+### Pilot-Client

-### POLICY-PAW-Tier0
+### PAW-Tier0

-### POLICY-PAW-Tier1
+### PAW-Tier1

-### POLICY-PAW-Tier2
+### PAW-Tier2

-### POLICY-LAPS
+### LAPS
 Controls 'Microsoft Local Administrator Password Solution' deployed to client machines https://technet.microsoft.com/en-us/mt227395.aspx https://www.starwindsoftware.com/blog/deploying-microsoft-laps